-RAP-PD is similar to RAP in that it is designed to assist borrowers experiencing difficulty meeting their repayment obligations.
+RAP-PD is like RAP in that it is designed to assist borrowers experiencing difficulty meeting their repayment obligations.
 Those who are approved for RAP-PD can obtain the following benefits:

-- For RAP-PD borrowers the government covers the principal and interest not covered by the borrower's monthly RAP payments.
-This ensures that a borrower on RAP-PD does not have remaining student loan debt after a period of 10 years. - Eligible RAP-PD borrowers are allowed to claim disability-related expenses, which are taken into consideration when the RAP-PD application is assessed.
-For further details, see Section 5.5, "Repayment Assistance Plan for Borrowers with a Permanent Disability".
+• For RAP-PD borrowers, the government covers the principal and interest not covered by the borrower's monthly RAP payments.
+This ensures that a borrower on RAP-PD does not have remaining student loan debt after a period of 10 years.

+Eligible RAP-PD borrowers can claim disability-related expenses, which are taken into consideration when the RAP-PD application is assessed.
+Visit the NSLSC website for more information.

-RAP Eligibility Eligibility to apply
+RAP Eligibility